codatio/codat-docs/docs/using-the-api/additional-data.md

     }
 }
 ```
 You can use dot notation to retrieve nested properties from within the supplemental data object.
-For example, maintain the followng configuration to retrieve the the `Name` value from Xero's `BrandingTheme` object with two properties, `BrandingThemeID` and `Name`.
+For example, maintain the following configuration to retrieve the `Name` value from Xero's `BrandingTheme` object with two properties, `BrandingThemeID` and `Name`.

 ```json title="Supplemental data configuration with dot notation"
 {